Cite Brainstorm in your publications

 - Permutation tests: Pantazis et al., 2005.

-The previous citations refers to the following publications.
-More publications available in the Publications section.
+The previous citations refer to the following publications.
+Further reading is available in the Publications section.

 J.C.
 Mosher, S. Baillet, F. Darvas, D. Pantazis , E.K.
 Yildirim, R.M.
 Leahy, “BrainStorm Electromagnetic Imaging Software”, 5th International Symposium on Noninvasive Functional Source Imaging within the Human Brain and Heart (NFSI 2005), Minnesota, May 12-15, 2005.